kubernetes-sigs/external-dns/docs/tutorials/cloudflare.md

 ## Setting cloudflare-region-key to configure regional services

-Using the `external-dns.alpha.kubernetes.io/cloudflare-region-key` annotation on your ingress, you can restrict which data centers can decrypt and service HTTPS traffic.
-A list of aviable options can be see [here](https://developers.cloudflare.com/data-localization/regional-services/get-started/).
+Using the `external-dns.alpha.kubernetes.io/cloudflare-region-key` annotation on your ingress, you can restrict which data centers can decrypt and serve HTTPS traffic.
+A list of available options can be seen [here](https://developers.cloudflare.com/data-localization/regional-services/get-started/).

 If not set the value will default to `global`.